Zheng-Kevin01/Ambulance-equipment-inspection/README.md

 EN
 # AI Ambulance Equipment Inspection System --Local Server-- V1.0 By Z.W.Y

+The purpose of this system is to assist local government or private emergency medical services units in Taiwan in implementing systematic equipment management and optimizing the convenience of regular inspections.
+Future development will continue to include cloud and mobile device applications.

 --Preparation-- Please install a Python development environment first.
 Install Packages: !pip install fastapi uvicorn python-multipart paddleocr opencv-python